 - An abundance of short shoots near the tops of the canes (aka: witches broom).
 Please keep in mind that this particular symptom can be caused by herbicide injury, so if you or a neighbor has been applying an herbicide, the drift of the spray could cause this.
 Be sure to check for other symptoms!

 - The affected canes may be thicker than the section of cane they are growing out from or they may appear to be growing in a spiral pattern.

 - The infected canes may have an unusual amount of thorns, totally different from the rest of the canes on the bush.

 - The bloom buds may stop midstream and fall off, or the blooms may be deformed or mottled.

 Treating Issues Affecting Knock Out Roses

 For most problems with Knock Out roses, the spray application of a good fungicide at timely intervals would be considered wise, along with, of course, keeping an eye on the soil moisture levels and nutritional needs of the rose bushes.
-Any particular Knock Out rose problems that may arise with any rose bushes or other plants is far easier to manage if noticed early on.
-In my rose beds, I try to keep applications of any pesticide to a minimum, and when I do need to make an application of a pesticide, I follow three simple rules:
+Any particular Knock Out rose problems that may arise is far easier to manage if noticed early on.
+In my rose beds, I try to keep applications of pesticide to a minimum, and when I do need to make an application, I follow three simple rules:

 - Positively identify the problem.
-There is nothing worse, as well as possibly more stressful for the subject rose bush or plant, then to make multiple applications of various pesticides in an effort to solve a given problem.
+There is nothing worse than using multiple applications of various pesticides in an effort to solve a given problem.

 - Thorough watering of plants.
 Water rose bushes well the day before making any pesticide application.
 This includes feeding them too!

-- Use the most Earth-friendly product first.
-Try organic approaches first before moving on to more harsh chemical treatments and only if the problem is critically severe and the first application simply is not gaining any ground on the problem in a reasonable amount of time.
+- Use the most earth-friendly product first.
+Try organic approaches before moving on to harsh chemical treatments and only if the problem is severe and nothing else helps in a reasonable amount of time.